psehgaft/Hybrid_cloud_ecosystems/README.md

 # Hybrid cloud ecosystems

+> **NOTE: This laboratory has specific research and innovation purposes, configurations are assumed and omitted, which is why it is not recommended for a productive environment.**

 ## Justification

 Implementing microservices offers numerous benefits, but also presents challenges and potential problems when an architectural framework of microservices as ecosystems is not established.